 We offer the full range of steel pan musical instruments, from affordable, flexible starter sets for schools and community to professional chromed instruments for the discerning steel pan musician.

 Steel pan starter sets come complete with stands, cases and sticks as part of our affordable packages.
 Your musical instruments can be finished in a colour of your choice or chromed for a high shine professional look.
 Our brand new steel pan starter sets are delivered fully tuned and ready to play.

 We also supply made to measure racks to maximise on storage along with guidance on how to set up a steel band for your school or community.
 Click here and find out How to set up a Steel Band

-Our steel pan instruments are of the highest quality sourced from authentic steel pan makers and tuners in the UK and Trinidad, the birth place of the steel pan.
+Our steel pan instruments are of the highest quality sourced from experienced UK based steel pan makers from Trinidad, the birth place of the steel pan.
 Read about the History of Steel Pan here.

 About Steel Pans